Tung-Yen Lin, known as “T.Y.,” was born on November 14 in Fuzhou, China.

 T.Y.
 Lin International was selected to provide ongoing flood insurance studies and flood insurance rate maps in support of FEMA’s Map Modernization Program.

-The new San Francisco-Oakland Bay Bridge is California's largest public works project to date and was completed with T.Y.
-Lin International as the Engineer of Record.
+California's largest public works project to date, the new San Francisco-Oakland Bay Bridge opens to traffic, with T.Y.
+Lin International as Engineer of Record.